zemyblue/ZBTableView/README.md

 ZBTableView
 ===========

-This is simple tableView for pull down or pull up refresh.
+This is simple tableView that can pull down or pull up refresh.